Best-selling cars 2026: the year's 10 most popular models so far

 These are officially Britain’s biggest-selling new cars so far in 2026, according to the Society of Motor Manufacturers and Traders (SMMT)

-Unsurprisingly, the Ford Puma and Kia Sportage started the year off near the top of the charts, but Chinese cars like the Jaecoo 7, BYD Seal U and MG HS are all now mounting a serious challenge for the top spot by racking-up big sales numbers in January.
+Unsurprisingly, cars like the Ford Puma and Kia Sportage have started this year off in a similar fashion to how they ended 2025: near the top of the charts.
+But Chinese cars like the MG HS, and most notably, the Jaecoo 7, are mounting a serious challenge for the top-spots by racking-up big sales numbers over the first three months of 2026.

-While the year is still young, SUVs currently hold eight of the top ten spots on this list, though the continued success of the Vauxhall Corsa and Volkswagen Golf show superminis and hatchbacks still have significant staying power.
+While the year is still young, it’s clear that SUVs continue to be the flavour of the moment, as this popular body shape holds seven of the top ten spots on this list, though the continued success of the MINI Cooper, Vauxhall Corsa and Volkswagen Golf show superminis and hatchbacks still have significant staying power and are a top choice with new car buyers.

 If you’re looking to take the next step in your car buying journey, the Auto Express Buy a Car service has plenty of great deals for you to choose from.
 Simply tell us what car you’re interested in and our network of trusted dealers will make their best offers.
 We can also help you sell your old car in the process.

-Electrified vehicles (Battery Electric Vehicles, hybrid and plug-in hybrid cars) have had a good start to the year, increasing their market share to a combined 46.9 per cent.
+Electrified vehicles (Battery Electric Vehicles, hybrid and plug-in hybrid cars) have enjoyed their best month on record, increasing their market share for the year to a combined 51.4 per cent.
+This is up from 44.7 per cent in March 2025.

 Top 10 best-selling cars 2026